trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > _The real problem is ACK delays.
 The 200ms "ACK delay" timer is a bad idea that someone at Berkeley stuck into BSD around 1985 because they didn't really understand the problem.
 A delayed ACK is a bet that there will be a reply from the application level within 200ms.
 TCP continues to use delayed ACKs even if it's losing that bet every time._

-I think, if you are dealing with non-interactive type traffic or bulk transfers such as HTTP/web traffic then enabling `TCP_NODELAY` to disable Nagle's algorithm is unnecessary.
+I think, if you are dealing with non-interactive type of traffic or bulk transfers such as HTTP/web traffic then enabling `TCP_NODELAY` to disable Nagle's algorithm may be useful (is the default behavior of the NGINX).
 This is especially relevant if you're running applications or environments that only sometimes have highly interactive traffic and chatty protocols.

 By default NGINX enable the use of `TCP_NODELAY` option: